Flux Knowledge Base

 Best Practices

-Think of Copilot like onboarding a new team member.
+Think of Flux like onboarding a new team member.
 The better you teach it, the more helpful it becomes.

 - Start small.
 Save preferences you often repeat.